nhayes559/java-loyalty-system/README.md

 A programming exercise loyalty system for restaurants

-Please run maven test to see output.
+Please run maven test to see output, or check tests.txt